stonepros/stone/doc/dev/stonefs-mirroring.rst

 ------------------------------

 Mirroring module provides interface for managing directory snapshot mirroring.
-The module is implemented as a Ceph Manager plugin.
+The module is implemented as a Stone Manager plugin.
 Mirroring module does not manage spawning (and terminating) the mirror daemons.
 Right now the preferred way would be to start/stop mirror daemons via `systemctl(1)`.
 Going forward, deploying mirror daemons would be managed by `cephadm` (Tracker: http://tracker.ceph.com/issues/47261).